purposeindustries/node-mk-release/readme.md

 ---

-NOTE: By default, all the releasers use the following pattern when it looks for the release file (in case the version of your release is `1.0.0`):
+NOTE: By default, all the releasers use the following pattern when they look for the release file (in case the version of your release is `1.0.0`):

 `./release/1.0.0.tgz`